D. J. Hayden

-Derek Sherrard "D. J." Hayden, Jr. (born June 27, 1990) is an American football cornerback who is a free agent.
-He played college football for the University of Houston and was drafted by the Oakland Raiders in the first round of the 2013 NFL Draft.
-Hayden has also played for the Detroit Lions, Jacksonville Jaguars, and Washington Football Team.
+Derek Sherrard "D. J." Hayden Jr. (June 27, 1990 – November 11, 2023) was an American professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Houston Cougars and was selected by the Oakland Raiders in the first round of the 2013 NFL draft.
+Hayden was also a member of the Detroit Lions, Jacksonville Jaguars, and Washington Football Team.

-High school career
+Early life

-Hayden attended Elkins High School in Missouri City, where he played for the Elkins Knights high school football team.
+Hayden attended Elkins High School in Missouri City.
 He was teammates with future NFL offensive lineman Jake Matthews.

 College career

 In 2009, Hayden played 10 games as a freshman at Navarro College and recorded 23 tackles and one for loss.
-In his sophomore year, he helped lead Navarro College its second NJCAA National Football Championship in the 2010 season.
+In his sophomore year, he helped lead Navarro College to its second NJCAA National Football Championship in the 2010 season.
 During the year, he played in all 11 games and recorded 33 solo tackles.
 In addition, he had six pass breakups and three interceptions with one returned for a touchdown.
 He also ranked #41 on Rivals.com's Top 50 Junior College players list.

-Hayden committed to University of Houston on June 8, 2010, and enrolled in the university in 2011; thereafter, he played for the Houston Cougars football team in 2011 and 2012.
+Hayden committed to the University of Houston on June 8, 2010, and enrolled in the university in 2011; thereafter, he played for the Houston Cougars football team in 2011 and 2012.